 The product marketing version of "accounting integration" is a list of logos: QuickBooks ✓, Xero ✓, NetSuite ✓, Sage ✓, etc. The integration is real — the systems can sync vendor records, chart of accounts, and bills.
 But syncing data is not the same as solving the problem.

-The actual problem a small business has with PO-to-accounting integration is:
+The actual problem with PO-to-accounting integration is:

 - The PO went out at $4,200.
 Original PO snapshot.